dnsimple/dnsimple-developer/content/v2/certificates.markdown

 The default certificate name is `www` and covers both the root domain (e.g. `example.com`) and the `www` subdomain (e.g. `www.example.com`).

 You can choose a **custom name** (like `api`), which is valid only for `https://api.example.com`.
-Custom names require a subscription to a Professional or Business plan.
+Custom names require a subscription to a Professional or Enterprise plan.

 ### Alternate names